ldargin/swat/README.md

 ### In SWAT

-1. In the Open dialog navigate to the SWAT/res/data/ folder and select a storyworld file (storyworld files have a .stw extension).
+1. In the Open dialog navigate to the SWAT/res/data/ folder and select the ChitChat storyworld file (storyworld files have a .stw extension).
 2. Click the Open button to open the selected storyworld in SWAT.
-3. Select Lizards > Storyteller Lizard from the Lizards menu to run the storyworld.
+3. Select Storyteller from the Lizards menu to run the storyworld.